approov/web-quickstart-fingerprintjs-javascript/README.md

 This quickstart uses a static web app, therefore agnostic of which web server will be used to serve it.

-We will give you three quick options, but feel free to use any web server of tour choice to server the web app from `./shapes-app/index.html`.
+We will give you three quick options, but feel free to use any web server of your choice to serve the web app from `./shapes-app/index.html`.

 ### Docker